Georgia entry requirements for Iraq passport holders

 Frequently asked questions

-No. The eVisa is not extendable.
-If you want to stay longer, you'd need to leave and re-enter with a new eVisa, or apply for a different visa type at a Georgian embassy before travel.
+No. Georgian visas are not extendable.
+If you need to stay longer, you must leave Georgia and re-enter with a new visa, or apply for a different type of visa from abroad.

 Official sources